avspyros/rpgdocs/src/content/docs/Reference/melee.md

 ### Whip

-This weapon is ineffective against targets with unadjusted AC 14 or better, but allows mêlée attacks on opponents up to 10' away.
+This weapon is ineffective against targets with unadjusted AC 14 or better, but allows melee attacks on opponents up to 10' away.

 ---

 \* _An “unadjusted” Armor Class is that of solely the armor and shield.
 Dexterity modifiers, magical modifiers, or any other adjustments are not countedwhen determining unadjusted AC._

 \*\* Some weapons can attack “from the second rank.”
 This is used when there is a definite battle line in combat.
 Usually only those on the front line of battle can strike, but those weapons usable from the second rank allow anyone immediately behind the battle line to strike as well.